eutenly/backend/README.md

 # Eutenly Backend Services
 Written in Golang and Echo (for now)

+> Legacy Eutenly has been open sourced and archived in favor of a redesigned version

 ### How to run this:
 1) Make sure you have the Golang toolchain installed.
 2) In the directory with the Golang files, run `go get -d ./...` to get all the dependencies.